Redis®*: Redis code example using Node.js

 👋 Welcome to the Stackhero documentation!

-Stackhero offers a ready-to-use Redis cloud solution that provides a host of benefits, including:
+Stackhero provides a ready-to-use Redis cloud solution that delivers numerous advantages, including:

-Save time and simplify your life: it only takes 5 minutes to try Stackhero's Redis cloud hosting solution!
+Save time and make your life easier: it only takes 5 minutes to try Stackhero's Redis cloud hosting solution!

 After validating the concept in Redis Commander, it is time to integrate Redis into real-world code.
 Our client uses Node.js and below is an example using ioredis as the client: